rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 The following 'helper-functions' are defined at the beginning of [today's notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20141029_VolumeRendering/Material/VolumeRendering.ipynb) and used throughout:

 - `vtk_show(renderer, width=400, height=300)`: This function allows me to pass a [`vtkRenderer`](http://www.vtk.org/doc/nightly/html/classvtkRenderer.html) object and get a PNG image output of that render, compatible with the IPython Notebook cell output.
 This code was presented in [this past post about VTK integration with an IPython Notebook](http://pyscience.wordpress.com/2014/09/03/ipython-notebook-vtk/).
-- `createDummyRenderer()`: A very simple function that just creates a `vtkRenderer` object and sets some basic properties, applicable only to this post's rendering purposes.
+- `createDummyRenderer()`: A very simple function, that just creates a `vtkRenderer` object, sets some basic properties, and configures the camera for this post's rendering purposes.
 As we'll be rendering several different scenes I thought it'd be simpler to just create a new renderer/scene for every case rather than removing/adding actors all the time, thus making each rendering independent from its preceding ones.
+The code included in this function has been previously detailed in [this previous post about ray-tracing](http://pyscience.wordpress.com/2014/10/05/from-ray-casting-to-ray-tracing-with-python-and-vtk/) and [this previous post about surface extraction](http://pyscience.wordpress.com/2014/09/11/surface-extraction-creating-a-mesh-from-pixel-data-using-python-and-vtk/).
 - `l2n = lambda l: numpy.array(l)` and `n2l = lambda n: list(n)`: Two simple `lambda` functions meant to quickly convert a `list` or `tuple` to a `numpy.ndarray` and vice-versa.
 These function were first used in [this past post about ray-tracing with VTK](http://pyscience.wordpress.com/2014/10/05/from-ray-casting-to-ray-tracing-with-python-and-vtk/).

 ## Options